Axions on a Hyperbolic Ride: Geometric Suppression of CMB Isocurvature and a Blue-Tilted Spectrum: The standard QCD axion isocurvature problem

 For QCD axions making all of DM via misalignment in a standard thermal history, $\theta_i$ is fixed by $f_a$ through the relic abundance.
 Using the usual scaling $\Omega_a\propto f_a^{7/6}\theta_i^2$ (up to $\mathcal{O}(1)$ uncertainties), $\Omega_a=\Omega_{\rm DM}$ gives (\cite{DiLuzio:2020wdo,GrillidiCortona:2015jxo})

-This relation assumes the PQ radial field has relaxed to its late-time vacuum well before the QCD epoch, so the decay constant at the onset of oscillations is $f_a$.
+This well-known relation assumes the PQ radial field has relaxed to its late-time vacuum well before the QCD epoch, so the decay constant at the onset of oscillations is $f_a$.

-Fig.~\ref{fig:Hinf-fa} displays the resulting tension in the $(H_{\rm inf},f_a)$ plane.
+Fig.~\ref{fig:Hinf-fa} displays the resulting tension in the $(H_{\rm inf},f_a)$ plane for the usual QCD axion.
 If the inflationary effective decay constant is enhanced to $f_{\rm eff}=\kappa f_a$, the bound is relaxed accordingly; combining Eqs.~\eqref{eq:iso_bound} and \eqref{eq:DM_bound} yields the schematic scaling $T_{\rm inst.
 RH}$ is the instantaneous reheating temperature and the orange solid line marks the upper boundary of the region for PQ restoration post-inflation.
-In flat-metric quartic PQ models, realizing simultaneously $H_{\rm inf}\simeq 10^{13}\,{\rm GeV}$ and $f_a\sim 10^{16}\,{\rm GeV}$ typically forces $\kappa\gtrsim 10^4$, often into a regime where the spectator/EFT description is difficult to control.
-This motivates alternative suppression mechanisms.
+In flat-metric PQ models, realizing simultaneously $H_{\rm inf}\simeq 10^{13}\,{\rm GeV}$ and $f_a\sim 10^{16}\,{\rm GeV}$ typically forces $\kappa\gtrsim 10^4$, often into a regime where the spectator/EFT description is difficult to control.